Experimentology

 ggplot2

-plotting package, which makes it easy to create flexible data visualizations for both confirmatory and exploratory data analyses (appendix E — ggplot).
+plotting package, which makes it easy to create flexible data visualizations for both confirmatory and exploratory data analyses (appendix E — ggplot)

-Where appropriate, we provide code boxes that show the specific R
+Where appropriate, we provide code boxes that show the specific R code used to create our examples.

 Onward!

 Thanks for joining us for Experimentology!
 Whether you are casually browsing, doing readings for a course, or using the book as a reference in your own experimental work, we hope you find it useful.
 Throughout, we have tried to practice what we preach in terms of reproducibility, and so the full source code for the book is available at https://github.com/langcog/experimentology.
-We encourage you to browse, comment, and log issues or suggestions.7
+We encourage you to browse, comment, and log issues or suggestions.5

-7 The best way to give us specific feedback is to create an issue on our github page at https://github.com/langcog/experimentology/issues.
+5 The best way to give us specific feedback is to create an issue on our github page at https://github.com/langcog/experimentology/issues.

 Citing this book